Narcissistic Relationship Idealization: Why It Happens and How to Break Free

 Ending the cycle of idealization, devaluation, and discard is often easier said than done.
 The first step is recognizing the pattern and understanding that you’re dealing with a narcissist.
 This can help you detach emotionally from the relationship and take steps to protect yourself.

 Seeking professional help is often beneficial.
-A good therapist can provide support and strategies to help you navigate your exit from the relationship and begin the healing process.
+A good therapist can support you and give you strategies to leave the relationship and start healing.

 Recovering from Narcissistic Abuse